jbinto/ansible-ubuntu-rails-server/README.md

 vagrant up
 ```

-Sometimes, `vagrant up` times out before Ansible gets a chance to connect.
+**BUG:** Sometimes, `vagrant up` times out before Ansible gets a chance to connect.
 I haven't figured this out yet.
 If this happens, run `vagrant provision` to continue the Ansible playbook.

 To run individual roles (e.g. only install nginx), try the following.
 You can replace `nginx` with any role name, since they're all tagged in `build-server.yml`.

 ```
 ansible-playbook build-server.yml -i hosts --tags nginx
 ```

+Once the provision is complete, continue to [jbinto/rails4_sample_app_capistrano](https://github.com/jbinto/rails4_sample_app_capistrano) to deploy a Rails application using Capistrano.

 ## Notes